Riccardo Fogli

-Riccardo Fogli (born 21 October 1947 in Pontedera, Province of Pisa, Italy) is an Italian singer.
+Riccardo Fogli (born 21 October 1947) is an Italian singer-songwriter.

 Biography

 Early career

 Riccardo Fogli was born on 21 October 1947 in Pontedera.
 He was fond of music since his childhood and taught himself to play the electric bass guitar.
 At 14 years old he started working in the Piaggio factory.

-In 1964, at the age of 17, Fogli joined the band Gli Slenders.
+In 1964, at the age of 17, Fogli joined the band The Slenders & Tony Rio.
 Two years later, in 1966, he became the lead singer of Pooh.
 In 1973, at the peak of popularity with the band, because of personal problems (the breakup of his marriage and a tempestuous relationship with singer Patty Pravo), he left Pooh and started his solo career.

 In 1973, Fogli issued his first album Ciao amore come stai (Hello, Love, How Are You?), which was followed by his second album Riccardo Fogli in 1976; the song "Mondo" ("World") from this album became a hit.